Skip to content

 We will be taking the opportunity over the coming months to refresh the play trail to make sure that it stays fun and safe for everyone to enjoy, as well as making improvements that help us look after the woodland.

-There's still lots to get stuck into, though - winter 2024 is coming.
-Find details of upcoming events on our events page
+There's still lots to get stuck into, though - find details of upcoming events on our events page

 In the meantime, we need you to help us shape the future of wild play at Sizergh!
 What would you like to see here?
 What does ‘wild play’ mean to you?
 Take part in a short survey to help us to make sure that playing at Sizergh is even more fun and welcoming for all.
 Thank you for your support.